kwamedan/my-full-template/README.md

 [Fontawesome Icons](https://fontawesome.com/v5/search?o=r&m=free)

 ## Testing
+* For the homepage, the header overlaps with the main section, I have used a media query to make the header smaller so it can fit on the page and also increase padding size:
 ### Bugs

 * Content has been pushed to the left-side of the page so certain characters are missing on the page: